π¬π Ghana

 - Visit the CDC page for the latest Travel Health Information related to your travel.

-Areas Near the Northern Border in the Upper East and Upper West Regions – Level 2: Exercise Increased Caution
+Areas Near the Northern Border in the Upper East Region, Upper West Region, and western area of the Savannah Region – Level 3: Reconsider Travel

 Visit our website for Travel to High-Risk Areas.